zonemaster/zonemaster/docs/internal-documentation/maintenance/IssueLabels.md

 ## Label categories

 The table below defines the labels to be used when classifying issues and pull requests.
-There are three categories of labels defined:
+There are four categories of labels defined:

-* Area that the issue covers
+* Area
-* Priority of issue
+* Priority
-* Status for Issue or PR
+* Status
-* Issue or PR type
+* Issue

 # Usage